davidusb-geek/emhass-add-on/Test.md

 _The following examples are for testing the EMHASS-Add-on integration.
 To Develop/test the EMHASS itself, check EMHASS [Develop page](https://emhass.readthedocs.io/en/latest/develop.html)_.

-_See [Test EMHASS-Add-On on different architectures](#Test-EMHASS-Add-On-on-different-architectures) for an example of testing on each architecture using Docker._
+_See [Test EMHASS-Add-On build on different architectures](#Test-EMHASS-Add-On-build-on-different-architectures) for an example of testing on each architecture using Docker._

 ## Develop on VS-Code DevContainer with Home Assistant test environment